Battle of Guam (1944): Bombardment

 Conolly, who had already earned himself the nickname "Close-in Conolly" during the Marshall Islands campaign for his insistence on warships conducting shore bombardment from as close to the shoreline as possible, coordinated the effort from Appalachian.
 Each day, a board of six officers would assign targets based on aerial photographs taken that morning.
 Geiger was also on board Appalachian and took a close personal interest.
 In the thirteen days leading up to W-Day, 836 rounds of 16-inch, 5,422 rounds of 14-inch, 3,862 rounds of 8-inch, 2,430 rounds of 6-inch and 16,214 rounds of 5-inch shells pounded the island.
 In addition, aircraft from Task Forces 53 and 58 dropped 1,131 ST of bombs and rockets.

-George Tweed, American who had evaded capture when the island was occupied, was rescued by the destroyer on 10 July.
-The Catholic priest and local leader Jesus Baza Dueñas was tortured by Japanese interrogators seeking information on Tweed's whereabouts.
+George Tweed, an American who had evaded capture when the island was occupied, was rescued by the destroyer on 10 July.
+Catholic priest and local leader Jesus Baza Dueñas was tortured by Japanese interrogators seeking information on Tweed's whereabouts.
 Dueñas, his nephew Eduardo, and two other men were beheaded on 12 July.
-They died without knowing that Tweed had already been rescued.
+They died without knowing Tweed had already been rescued.

 Obstacle clearance

 An Underwater Demolition Team (UDT) explosive charge blows up an underwater obstacle off Agat Beach.

 Underwater Demolition Team (UDT) 3 arrived off Guam on the high-speed transport on 16 July and commenced three days and nights of reconnoitering the beaches.
 In addition to the landing beaches at Agat and Asan, it also conducted surveys of other beaches in order to conceal their intentions from the Japanese.
 During a daylight reconnaissance of Agat Beach on 15 July, one man was killed by small-arms fire when his landing craft became stuck on a coral head.
-It was discovered that the Japanese beach obstacles consisted of palm log cribs filled with rocks.
+It was discovered the Japanese beach obstacles consisted of palm log cribs filled with rocks.
 No land mines were detected, and there was very little barbed wire.